 Today, some monks have written many books.
 But what have they written?
 Black qi permeates each word and line.
 These persons can’t see it themselves; the things inside are a chaotic mess.
 Phenomena like this are rampant in the Age of Law’s End.

 Buddha Shakyamuni’s Dharma came into being in India, so how is it that it vanished there?
 While Buddha Shakyamuni was alive, the things that he taught and what he required of people were adhered to.
 When Buddha Shakyamuni taught his Dharma, if someone didn’t understand it, he could inquire with him.
 And if he did something wrong, Buddha Shakyamuni could correct him.
 After Buddha Shakyamuni’s departure from this world, many monks gave faulty explanations based on their own interpretations of Buddha Shakyamuni’s words.
 Supposing Buddha Shakyamuni cultivated to a level the height of a house and the average monk managed to cultivate only one foot high, could that monk understand all of the true underlying meaning of the Dharma at different levels all the way to the celestial rank (guo-wei) of Tathagata?
-Buddha Shakyamuni’s words, at each level, contain the cultivation method at that level.
+Buddha Shakyamuni’s words, at each level, contain a way of cultivation for that level.
 That is why a cultivator can cultivate upward on the basis of the understandings he reaches at various levels.
 When he cultivates to a new level there will always be Fa there to guide him.
 And for that reason he arrives at a new understanding of the same sentence of Fa whenever he reaches a new level.
 With the original text of the Buddhist sutras, you would gain a new understanding with each reading.
 When you improved further and read the sutra again, you would gain new understandings again.
 Just like this, as you kept learning and changing and improving your understanding, your cultivation level would elevate.

 As soon as some monks discussed Buddhist sutras through the lens of their own interpretations, and did so using ordinary people’s terms, or wrote books of that sort, they immediately dragged people into their own confines.
 They would put forth interpretations of a Buddhist sutra.
 Buddha Shakyamuni’s words were of a very high level and contained so much deeper meaning.
 Yet those monks had enlightened to none of it.
 That was because their cultivation levels were low!
 So their words, when taken to heart by Buddhists, lead and confine people to the monk’s own cognitive framework.
 It seems like a good thing they were doing, as it appears they were encouraging people in the study of Buddhism.
 But weren’t they in reality undermining Buddha Fa?
 Undermining Buddha Fa can assume different forms.
 Some saboteurs praise it and disrupt it at the same time.
 Such damage is the hardest to detect and see through, and the most damaging.
 Buddha Shakyamuni’s Dharma is no longer passed down in India precisely because of this.

 Many people are trying to explain what Buddha Shakyamuni taught, saying that what he meant was such and such.
 But that is merely what those persons have come to understand at their own levels.
 Some people’s celestial eyes (tian-mu) are open, and they have seen some truths at various levels.
 But [what they have seen] is not as high and profound as what Buddha Shakyamuni saw at the level of Tathagata, and the dimensions they have broken through to are not as vast.
 And people whose celestial eyes are open at very low levels can see only but a few dimensions, and those they do see are at very low levels.
 There are different truths in different dimensions, so when they say that something is such-and-such way, that’s not really the case.
 Those who irresponsibly interpret the Fa are leading people into the confines of their own understandings.
 So tell me: Are they protecting the Buddha Fa or disrupting it?
-That is why no one is allowed to change a single word of the sutras!
-Just enlighten from and cultivate by the sutras’ original teaching!
-No one is allowed to arbitrarily interpret even a single word of the Buddha’s sutras.
+That is why no one is allowed to change a single word of the scriptures!
+Just enlighten from and cultivate by the scriptures’ original teaching!
+No one is allowed to arbitrarily interpret even a single word of the Buddhist scriptures.
 It is all right to talk about one’s own individual understandings, however.
 People may share thoughts with one another, saying: “I have come to realize something… now I have come to see the following meaning...”
 “I feel that it indicates that I didn’t handle something well, so I should improve in certain ways…” or “This sentence is referring to me, hinting that I didn’t do well.
 This is great.”
 When that person improves and reads it again, he will find that the same sentence provides new insight.
 That is how a person improves, and it is in that manner that people enlighten to and understand things.

 Nowadays there are monks and lay Buddhists who have written a lot of things and who regard what they have written as sutra.
 But only the Fa taught by a Buddha is sutra!
 How could those things that they write qualify as sutra?!
 And yet they call them sutras.
 Worse yet, many lay Buddhists and monks are pursuing fame and material gain, and they love ostentation.
 They are delighted with themselves when others praise them.
 A cultivator should really carry out his cultivation.
 Real cultivation is about getting rid of human attachments.
-Things such as the pursuit of fame and gain among ordinary people, being combative or a show off, having a jealous heart—all human desires and attachments need to be eliminated.
+Things such as the pursuit of fame and gain among ordinary people, being combative or a show-off, having a jealous heart—all human desires and attachments need to be eliminated.
 So when it comes to those who have a strong desire to get ahead of everyone and showcase themselves in the secular world, one can imagine how many attachments they will exhibit.
 True cultivators find such people really hard to look at.
 There are also those who cultivate Buddhahood and yet have an intense desire for money and wealth.
 They don’t say it out loud, but the instant their heart or mind stirs, people at high cultivation levels or Buddhas know it.

 Here the focus is on those who do cultivation full-time [as monastics or clergy], but the same in fact applies to many who are studying Buddhism.
 Are these people really learning Buddhism?
 What do cultivators cultivate, after all?
 Cultivation is about none other than removing attachments.
 Very, very little value should be placed on ordinary human desires.
 Why is it that many people who have obtained the Dao have headed deep into the mountains and are unwilling to stay in monasteries in the Age of Law’s End?
 The reason they entered the mountains and forests is that they found that many persons residing in monasteries were not doing true cultivation.
 Many of the monks there had attachments they didn’t want to give up, they schemed against one another, and those were no longer places of purity or true cultivation.
 Hence, those cultivators avoided it by going far away.